 The other parts of the plate attract water instead, which prevent ink from printing in these areas.

 WHEN TO USE OFFSET PRINTING

 Offset is best for large runs.
 It’s also the most accurate colour reproduction, and the sharpest print quality.
 This is especially true for solid areas of print, like a grey background.
 It is the most commonly used print method for large quantities of booklets and catalogues.

 Once you have everything ready to print, the high speed of the offset press also means it does not cost much more to just run more sheets.
-That is usually not the case for digital printing.
+This is usually not the case for digital printing.

 Digital printing does not need plates, and has minimal set up time required, so it is better suited to shorter runs.
 However, it does not always have perfect registration, so if you have small or tight borders, offset printing would be best.